yaelShechter/yaelShechter/README.md

 - 🌱 I’m currently learning everything :)
 - 👯 I’m looking to for a job as a software developer
 - 🥅 2021 Goals: Contribute more to Open Source projects and participate in a CTF competition!
-- 🎹 Fun fact: I love to play piano and swim
+- 🎹 Fun fact: I love swimming and playing piano.

 ### Connect with me: